Call to book01904 521 936

 • Breakfast, Dinner

-We discover Venice on a guided tour, seeing St Mark's Basilica, the heart and soul of the city for thousands of years, and the grand Doge's Palace, before a free afternoon.
-Venice lends itself to idle wandering, and possibly the best way to enjoy its charms is to let yourself get lost in the myriad of winding alleys and twisting lanes that make up the historic centre.
+This afternoon, we are free to explore independently and may opt to enter the basilica or Doge's Palace.
+Venice lends itself to idle wandering, and possibly the best way to enjoy its charms is to let yourself get lost in the myriad of winding alleys and twisting lanes that make up the historic centre, discovering how it got its nickname of 'La Serenissima' (the Serene One).
 There's a host of incredible art and architecture to discover before perhaps settling down in a quaint restaurant to enjoy some of the country's finest seafood.
-Experience it like a local by ordering some cicchetti, Venetian tapas, and a glass of the city's signature drink - Prosecco.
+Experience it like a local by ordering some cicchetti, Venetian tapas, and a glass of one of the city's signature drinks - prosecco, Aperol spritz or bellini.

 Includes